sf-wdi-24/modules/how-tos/rails/background-jobs/readme.md

 ## Why Use Background Jobs

 Not every request in a web application needs to be processed right away.
 Especially in Rails, where requests are synchronous, it's important to prioritize requests where the user *needs* a response immediately.
-Actions like signing up, logging in, and creating any resource the user immediately interacts with all need to happen as soon as the user sends the request.
+Actions like signing up, logging in, and creating any resource the user immediately interacts with need to happen as soon as the user sends the request.

 However, actions like sending an email or "liking" a post or comment can afford to be delayed.
 It's normal to receive a welcome email several minutes after signing up for a website.
 For actions such as "liking" or "favoriting", we can "fake" a response on the front-end by changing the state of the DOM.
 That "like" or "favorite" doesn't need to be persistent in the database until the next time the user visits that page.

-For any request that can afford to be delayed, we can use **background jobs** to add the action to a "queue" of actions that need to be processed at some point in the near future (usually several seconds to several minutes from the time the use make the request).
+For any request that can afford to be delayed, we can use **background jobs** to add the action to a "queue" of actions that need to be processed at some point in the near future (usually several seconds to several minutes from the time the user makes the request).
 In production, this "queue" has dedicated memory on the server, meaning the jobs don't tie up memory needed for those immediate, synchronous requests in our application.

 ## Queue Systems

-This tutorial focuses on using <a href="https://github.com/collectiveidea/delayed_job target="_blank">Delayed Job</a> for background job queuing, but there are other technologies that do this as well.
+This tutorial focuses on using <a href="https://github.com/collectiveidea/delayed_job" target="_blank">Delayed Job</a> for background job queuing, but there are other technologies that do this as well.
 Delayed Job is very compatible with Active Record and Postgres, storing the queue of jobs that need processing directly in your Postgres database.
 This has the advantage of integrating seamlessly with your Rails app, but it's important to watch out for database overload (see these <a href="http://www.sitepoint.com/delayed-jobs-best-practices" target="_blank">best practices</a>).

 Another option for background job queuing is <a href="https://github.com/resque/resque" target="_blank">Resque</a>, which takes advantage of the NoSQL key-value store <a href="http://redis.io" target="_blank">Redis</a> to queue background jobs.
 Resque requires a little more setup locally and in production, but it has the advantage of not affecting your database load.